nreit/TO414_R/README.md

 # TO414_R
-Learning R

-Through the Stephen M. Ross School of Business I am taking TO 414 to learn R and how to analyze data in unique ways.
+Through the Ross School of Business at the University of Michigan I am taking TO 414 to learn R and how to analyze data in unique ways.